FlynntKnapp/django-02-admin-documentation-generator/process/02_add_django_admindocs.md

 1. Open the Django Admin Interface URL in a browser:
     * <http://localhost:8000/admin/>
-    * Note the URL we are directed to:
+    * Note the URL we are redirected to:
         * <http://localhost:8000/admin/login/?next=/admin/>
+        * This URL will allow us to log in and then redirect us to the Django Admin Interface URL.
     * Sample browser image:
         ![Django Admin Page: Login](../images/django-admin-login.png)
     * Sample console output: